craycrayfish/NetworkFT/README.md

 ## Overview

+NetworkFT is a data pipelining asset for Web 3 blockchain data.

 This is your new Kedro project, which was generated using `Kedro 0.18.1`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.